VIRTUAL THERAPY FOR WOMEN IN OKLAHOMA

 As Featured In

 • I define the term “perinatal” and discuss the depression diagnosis.
 We talk about misconceptions about postpartum depression, the wild hormone roller coaster, bonding with baby, and ways to treat it.
 Lastly, I give 5 outlined things everyone needs to know.
 It’s a fantastic overview on perinatal depression.
+Read the article here.

 • I sat down with Dr. Lacey Nevel and Kylie from Free Spirit Chiropractic for an awesome & raw conversation about what perinatal mental health is and a little bit of my postpartum story.
 It was such a fun conversation!
+Listen to the episode here.

 • I got to chat with a fellow therapist, Alicia about perinatal mental health and being a working mom.
 One of my FAVORITE intersections for motherhood.
 We talked about my purpose in private practice.
+Listen to the episode here.

 Let’s improve your communication with you husband, break those generational patterns of stuffing your emotions down, and enjoy motherhood.
 You don’t have to suffer.